0xG4BR/0xG4BR.github.io/_posts/CTF/2023-10-10-BlackHat2023-WriteUp.md

 </p>
 <br>

-The most interesting one is *Contain Obfuscated StackString* :-

-Lets analyze this SUS Function :-
+The most interesting one is *Contain Obfuscated StackString* Lets analyze the SUS Function that has Obfuscated StackString:-

 <p align="center">
   <img src="/assets/images/CTF/BlackHat2023/Server/2.png" />